SalesforceFoundation/NPSP/README.md

 $ git clone https://github.com/*username*/Cumulus.git
 ```
 * In your IDE of your choice, create a new project based on your cloned report.
 Associate the project with the force.com nature, but *do not refresh from server*.
-* Select the objects folders, and select 'Save to Server', not deploy
+* Select the object folder and select 'Save to Server', not deploy
 * Select remaining folders and 'Save to Server'